 Yes, they will be aware of your participation in the study.
 Should he/she be randomly selected to home BP monitoring, any advised adjustment of BP medications will also be communicated to his/her GP.
-We will send his/her GP a letter to inform them about his/her blood pressure readings at his/her 3 month and final follow-up.

 What will happen to the results of this study?